In an Emergency

 We have information about medications, including:

-- The Take Back Your Meds web site for locations in your area
+- Medication Disposal: Check the Take Back Your Meds web site for locations in your area

 Syrup of Ipecac